How much do complete (full) dentures cost? -

-1) Laboratory - When a laboratory reline is performed, the dentist places impression paste in the patient's denture and then inserts the denture into the patient's mouth (thus capturing an imprint of the patient's gum tissue).
+When a laboratory reline is performed, the dentist places impression paste in the patient's denture and then inserts the denture into the patient's mouth (thus capturing an imprint of the patient's gum tissue).

 Advantages / Disadvantages

-- Laboratory relines take longer to complete (sometimes the dentist keeps the patient's denture until the next day) but the plastic used is very lasting.
+- Laboratory relines take longer to complete (sometimes the dentist keeps the patient's denture until the next day) but the replacement plastic that's used is very lasting.

-Discount / Economy dentures.
+3) Discount / Economy dentures.

 Since most people know very little about how dentures are made, we'd like to describe this process (in brief) so to explain how economy dentures can differ from the ideal.

-A) Ideal denture construction.
+a) "Ideal" denture construction.

 - Taking impressions of the patient's mouth, from which plaster casts (used to fabricate the denture) are made.